pnkfelix/presentations/rustfest-zurich-2017/src/l00_end_of_it.md

  * where tooling, docs and stdlib are updated to mesh with new features

-## Having the compatibility cake and eating it too
+## Having compatibility cake and eating it too

-Backwards incompatible changes only available if crate *opts into* the epoch, via declaration in crate's `Cargo.toml`, e.g.
+Backwards incompatible changes only available if crate *opts into* epoch in its `Cargo.toml`, e.g.

 ``` {.rust}
 epoch = "2019"